ExaScience/Aki-Predictor/README.md

 ```

 To run the machine learning model execute ``` python aki-ml.py ``` .
 The model is a set of multilayer perceptrons.
 We used hyperparameter tuning to find the best architecture (a 15-layer deep learning network).
 We followed a 80% training - 20% testing partition of data with five-fold cross validation.
+We developed our model based on 83 features referring to routinely collected clinical parameters extracted using the scripts descirbed above.

 ```
 The scripts contains the following functions: